 (1) The Registrar may at any time request an offender who has obtained a time to pay order in respect of a fine to undergo a means test.

-(2) A request cannot be made if the fine has been paid.
+(2) A request cannot be made if the amount owed in respect of the fine has been paid.

 (3) The request must be in writing and must be served on the offender.

-(4) After means testing the offender, the Registrar, if he or she thinks fit, may amend the time to pay order.
+(4) After means testing the offender, the Registrar, if the Registrar thinks fit, may amend the time to pay order.

 (5) An amended time to pay order must be served on the offender.